cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/add-ins/database-backup.md

 ## Exclude tables

 This option only applies to **text**-format MySQL and PostgreSQL backups.
-You can provide a comma separated list of tables to exclude from your backup.
+You can provide a comma-separated list of tables to exclude from your backup.

 ## Install on replica

 This option only applies to **text**-format MySQL and PostgreSQL and redis backups.
-Allows you to move the backup service to a database replica (only in the same application) to reduce load on your production database.
+Allows you to move the backup service to a database replica (only in the same application) to reduce the load on your production database.

-In case of multiple slaves the backup will always be on the oldest slave server (the lowest server ID).
+In the case of multiple slaves the backup will always be on the oldest slave server (the lowest server ID).

 Note that adding or removing replicas will move the backups to the replica or master recursively.